sidnb13/aegis/README.md

   ## Aegis

   ### *Self-hardening firewall for LLMs*
 Aegis is a self-hardening firewall for large language models.
-Protect your models from adversarial attacks: [prompt injections](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/), prompt and PII leakage, and more.
+Protect your models from adversarial attacks: [prompt injections](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/), prompt and PII leakage, toxic language, and more.
 </div>